Stevens Pass owner announces plans for 2020-21 ski and snowboard season

 Vail Resorts says prospective visitors to Stevens Pass can purchase season or day passes, but again, will have to make reservations ahead of time.
 Those who held season passes last winter, when the season ended abruptly due to COVID-19, received credits, which they can use until Sept.
 17 to buy new passes for this season.

-“This is going to be a different winter, we know these aren’t normal times,” said Riddell.
+“This is going to be a different winter, we know these aren’t normal times,” Riddell said.
 “We feel strongly though that our reservation system and other safety protocols will help us manage through the season.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.